The desire to know another’s soul will end all other desires.

 What if, with this newfound curiosity, you become, in a way, more human, more connected?

-And what if with this new connectedness, you end the desire to escape and seek out useless shit and somehow make it easier to know your own soul, finding the things that interest you?
+And what if, with this new connectedness, you end the desire to escape and seek out useless shit and somehow, indirectly, make it easier to know your own soul, finding what really interests you?

 — George